hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/100_How_Distributed_Computing_Works_in_Jet.md

 ## Modeling Word Count in terms of a DAG

-The word count computation can be roughly divided into three steps:

-1. Read a line from the map ("source" step).
-2. Split the line into words ("tokenize" step).
-3. Update the running totals for each word ("accumulate" step).

-We can represent these steps as a DAG:
+We can represent the steps outlined above as a DAG:

 <img alt="Word-counting DAG"
      src="../images/wordcount-dag.jpg"
      height="200"/>

+The simplest, single-threaded code (shown above) deals with each item as it is produced: the outer loop reads the lines, the inner loop that runs for each line deals with the words on that line, and inside the inner loop we populate the result map with running counts.

-In the simplest case, the computation inside each vertex can be executed in turn in a single-threaded environment; however, just by modeling the computation as a DAG, we've split the work into isolated steps with clear data interfaces between them.
-This means each vertex can have its own thread and they can communicate over concurrent
+However, just by modeling the computation as a DAG, we've split the work into isolated steps with clear data interfaces between them.
+We can perform the same computation by running a separate loop for each step, each in its own thread.
+The source loop feeds the tokenizing loop over a concurrent queue and the same pattern goes on towards the data sink:
-queues:

 <img alt="Word-counting DAG with concurrent queues shown"
      src="../images/wordcount-dag-queue.jpg"